rapidcow/rapidcow.github.io/about.md

 other --- it's hard to explain how I would like both simultaneously, and so my dream is to combine them in a way that makes it clear why these seemingly unrelated fields captivate me the way they do.

-I know I don't speak for people who know me, but...
-I think I am quite an agreeable person?
-I hope that I'm not making people uncomfortable or anything!
-And that could either be a good thing or a bad thing....